Condensate Fraction Scaling and Berezinskii-Kosterlitz-Thouless Transition of Superconductivity and Superfluidity

 In summary, we have demonstrated that the {\it condensate fraction} captures the essential physics of BKT transition, exhibiting algebraic and exponential size scalings below and above the the transition, respectively.
 It also allows to determine the transition temperature with several efficient schemes.
 Our discoveries can be applied to the 2D superconducting and superfluid transitions in a broad class of correlated fermion and boson systems.
 In the 2D attractive Fermi-Hubbard model, our results show that the condensate fraction scaling exhibits remarkably smaller finite-size effect than the commonly used on-site pairing correlator, and thus can substantially change the prospect of computing BKT transition temperature.
 We further extract the finite-size transition temperature from the condensate fraction in the model, and confirm its expected logarithmic scaling behavior.
 Additionally, we compute the specific heat and observe its anomaly in this fermionic system, which may offer valuable guidance for optical lattice experiments aiming to probe BKT transition in attractive fermion systems.

 {\it{Acknowledgements}}.
 The author thanks Youjin Deng, Massimo Boninsegni, and Shiwei Zhang for insightful discussions on the finite-size scaling and applications to bosonic systems.
-This work was supported by the National Natural Science Foundation of China (under Grants No. 12247103 and No. 12204377), the Innovation Program for Quantum Science and Technology (under Grant No. 2021ZD0301900), and the Youth Innovation Team of Shaanxi Universities.
-The Flatiron Institute is a division of the Simons Foundation.
+This work was supported by the National Natural Science Foundation of China (under Grants No. 12247103 and No. 12204377), the Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0301900), and the Youth Innovation Team of Shaanxi Universities.

 \onecolumngrid